junyuxu2006/walkerverificationbot/README.md

 'token' is your Discord bot token.

 You need to install python 3.6 or above.
-dependencies: discord, discord.py, selenium, urllib, time, secrets.
+dependencies: discord, discord.py, selenium, time, secrets.

 Known issues:
 1. sometimes, the site requires a prove your humanity captcha (This will be fixed and the captcha will be done automatically)